PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 If units are supplied in the tabular data, the data stored using pandas DataFrame is expected to have `MultiIndexes` for columns.
 For our application, a `MultiIndex` can be interpreted as a tuple; the first element is the column name, the second element is the column unit.
 For example: `("C0", "µF")`.

-If a unit is supplied, it should be defined in the unit section of the mapping.
+If an optional unit is supplied, it should be defined in the unit section of the mapping.
-Undefined units are not allowed.
+Undefined units that do not exist in mapping are not allowed.

 ```yaml
 units: